Safegha/Bloodaid/README.md

 * BloodAid *

-BloodAid is a blood management system that helps to manage blood donations efficiently by connecting the donr and recipient It provides a platform where donors and recipients can register, request blood, and manage appointments easily.
+BloodAid is a blood management system that helps to manage blood donations efficiently by connecting the donor and recipient It provides a platform where donors and recipients can register, request blood, and manage appointments easily.

  Features